 Think of it like this: You are only one big bottle of water away from having well-hydrated skin.

-A poor diet can be the trigger for many serious health-related issues, and while we will by no means count oily skin to be a health issue, our life choices do have a tendency to show on our skin.
+A poor diet can be the trigger for many serious health-related issues, and while we will by no means count oily skin to be a health issue, our life choices do tend to show on our skin.

 You may want to remember that having your fruits and greens daily will indeed help the overall health of your skin.